castorini/anserini/docs/fatjar-regressions-v0.35.1-SNAPSHOT.md

 Currently, Anserini provides support for the following models:

 + BM25
-+ SPLADE++ EnsembleDistil: pre-encoded queries and ONNX query encoding
++ SPLADE++ EnsembleDistil: cached queries and ONNX query encoding
-+ cosDPR-distil: pre-encoded queries and ONNX query encoding
++ cosDPR-distil: cached queries and ONNX query encoding
-+ BGE-base-en-v1.5: pre-encoded queries and ONNX query encoding
++ BGE-base-en-v1.5: cached queries and ONNX query encoding

 The following snippet will generate the complete set of results for MS MARCO passage: